bryo13/omniserve/README.md

-# omniserve
+# Omniserve
 Group 3 OOP Project

 The dev phase requires java 17, maven for dependency management and a local postgres db.
-The db has to have an omniserve database as specified in the /resources/application.properties file.
+The db has to have an omniserve database as specified in the /resources/application.properties file,

-Currently, a partial implementation of the user CRUD (Update is missing), then user auth using jwt.

-# TODO
-Update user,
-Auth implementation,
+with the required credentials to the local postgresql instance.

+-> All dependencies are help in the POM.xml file in the root directory.
+-> The application is a REST API following the MVC architecture written in spring boot version 3.1.4
+-> If not used to maven and spring boot project file structure please use the `tree` command
+ in unix like systems.

+* Done *
-Project CRUD,
+- Project structure
+- USER CRUD
+- Tasks CRUD
-User and project relationship,
+- User and Tasks relationship
-Bidding functionality,
+- Wallet class
+- Wallet and User relationship

+* TODO *
-Transaction functionality.
+- Transaction functionality
+- Bid functionality
+- User authentication